 These resources include information on all conference-related policies and procedures, the conference planning and advance approval process, cost reporting requirements, and reporting forms and tools.

-To inform OVC of the status and progress of their projects, recipients of discretionary funds must provide OVC with Semi-Annual Progress Reports, Quarterly Financial Status Reports, and Final Progress and Financial Status Reports.
+To inform OVC of the status and progress of their projects, and to ensure that every victim of crime receives the best responses and services, recipients of discretionary funds must provide OVC with Semi-Annual Progress Reports, Quarterly Financial Status Reports, and Final Progress and Financial Status Reports.
 Grantees must submit these reports on a consistent and timely basis.
 Instructions for completing the reports can be found in the OJP Post Award Instructions document and a full explanation of these requirements can be found in the OJP Financial Guide (for grants awarded prior to 12/26/14) and DOJ Grants Financial Guide (for grants awarded on or after 12/26/14).
 Questions concerning progress reporting should be directed to the OVC Victim Justice Program Specialist for the award.

 Failure to submit required progress reports will lead to freezing of funds and may lead to suspension and/or termination of an award.